Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Pros and Cons

-Although Mosquito Bay is the most popular bioluminescent bay in Puerto Rico, here are some things you should consider before visiting:
+Although Mosquito Bay is the best-preserved and brightest bioluminescent bay in Puerto Rico, here are some things you should consider before visiting:

 Pros:

-- Brightest bioluminescent bay in Puerto Rico and the world
+- The brightest bioluminescent bay in the world

 - Less crowded than bio bays on the mainland

-- Tours on electric boats available in high season
+- Tours on electric boats are available in high season

 Cons: